DataDog/hiring-engineers/answers.md

 ![Connection Refused Error](/imgs/connection_refused.png)

-After Googling what a "connection refused" error could mean, I found a resource that suggested that the tracer needs to be configured to the Trace Agent's hostname and port number.
+After Googling what a "connection refused" error could mean, I found a resource that suggested that the tracer wasn't correctly configured to send to the Trace Agent's hostname and port number.
 I added the following line to my code:

 *hiring-challenge/app.py*
 ```